 Council.
 As well as the ongoing supply cost to keep the bags stocked, the dispenser has been replaced once and fixed numerous time over the last 18 months due to vandalism.
-This trial of the bag dispenser at Frederick Wachter Reserve suggests that it is not feasible to supply a bag dispenser, which was installed on a trial basis.
-Although popular with dog owners using "At present, only one of Council's dog off-leash areas (Frederick Wachter Reserve) provides this off-leash area, maintenance of the bag dispenser has been an ongoing problem for doggy bags at every off Heash area.
+This trial of the bag dispenser at Frederick Wachter Reserve suggests that it is not feasible to supply relieve pressure on the dog off Jeash area at Frederick Wachter Reserve.
+Park users and dog a bag dispenser, which was installed on a trial basis.
+Although popular with dog owners using owners using this reserve raised concerns with the existing fencing along the perimeter of this off-leash area.
+Specifically, that dogs can crawl underneath the fencing and escape from the off-leash area and that the area should be gated at both ends.
+As already discussed earlier, "At present, only one of Council's dog off-leash areas (Frederick Wachter Reserve) provides fencing is due for replacement as part of Council's maintenance program, the type of fencing completely enclosing/gating the off-leash area is inconsistent with Council policy.
+When the Establishing an additional off-leash area at a nearby reserve is warranted as it may help to "This reserve contains the most popular and heavily utilized dog off Heash area in the City. this off-leash area, maintenance of the bag dispenser has been an ongoing problem for The Strategy notes the following: doggy bags at every off Heash area. being used will be re evaluated.